- See a full list of publications

 I am a founder member of the EducEight Group, a network of scholars interested in the sociology of education from Argentina, Germany, Spain, Portugal, Poland, the Netherlands and the Czech Republic.
-We have arranged five previous international conferences for junior researchers including an ESRC-funded international spring school on comparative educational pathways which was held in York in April 2010.
-Our sixth conference was held in Newcastle in July 2012 on the theme of ethnicity and education and our event will be held in April 2014 at Masaryk University, Brno, Czech Republic.
+We have arranged six previous international conferences for junior researchers including an ESRC-funded international spring school on comparative educational pathways which was held in York in April 2010.
+Our most recent event was held in April 2014 at Masaryk University, Brno, Czech Republic.

 Editorial board member, Sociology